Organization: Great Parks of Hamilton County

 To perform this job successfully an individual must be able to satisfactorily perform each essential duty listed below.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Carries out functional supervision responsibilities in accordance with Great Parks’ policies, applicable laws, and delegated authority.
-Coordinates work assignments, trains employees, provides guidance, resolves work issues, and ensures work complies with Great Parks’ policy and performance standards.
-Reports work progress and related information to Golf Course Superintendent or Assistant Golf Course Superintendent.
+Directly supervises assigned staff.
+Carries out supervisory responsibilities in accordance with Great Parks’ policies and applicable laws, and delegated authority.
+Responsibilities include participating in, and making recommendations pertaining to the selection and discipline of employees, and other personnel decisions in coordination with Human resources Staff.
+Plans and delegates work assignments, trains employees, provides guidance, resolves work issues, and ensures work complies with Great Parks’ policy and performance standards.

 Performs job duties in accordance with Great Parks of Hamilton County’s policies, procedures, and performance expectations.